lueck/standoff-mode/README.md

 Then search `standoff-mode`, use `i` to mark it for installation and `x` to install the marked package(s).

+To activate `standoff-mode` on a source document and start annotating, open that that document and type

+	M-x standoff-mode RET

 For configuration und usage see the info files (currently german only):

 	C-h i m stand-off RET

+Before working with stand-off mode, the back-end has to be choosen.
+Using it for the first time, you will be redirected to a customization dialog, when trying to create an annotation.
+For starters, the json file back-end is recommended.
+Write "standoff-json-file" (without quotes) into the form of the customization dialog, then apply and save the changes.
+You can also configure stand-off mode to use this backend by putting the following line in your Emacs init file:

+	(setq standoff-backend 'standoff-json-file)

 ## Documentation